 First, it only allows properties to be associated with a particular domain of entities, namely individual IP addresses.
-It is reasonable to think that collections of endpoints, as defined by CIDRs ([RFC4632]) or PIDs, may also have properties.
-Furthermore, a recent proposal ([I-D.ietf-alto-path-vector]) has suggested new classes of entities (ANE) with properties.
+It is reasonable to think that collections of endpoints, as defined by CIDRs [RFC4632] or PIDs, may also have properties.
 The EPS cannot be extended to new entity domains.
 Instead, new services, with new request and response messages, would have to be defined for each new entity domain.

 Second, the EPS is only defined as a POST-mode service.
 Clients must request the properties for an explicit set of addresses.
 By contrast, [RFC7285] defines a GET-mode Cost Map resource which returns all available costs, so a client can get a full set of costs once, and then processes costs lookup without querying the ALTO server.
-RFC7285 does not define an equivalent service for endpoint properties.
-And it is unlikely a property will be defined for every possible address.
-It is very likely that properties will only be defined for a subset of addresses, and that subset would be small enough to enumerate.
+[RFC7285] does not define an equivalent service for endpoint properties.
+At first a map might seem impractical, because it could require enumerating the property value for every possible endpoint.

+But in practice, it is highly unlikely that properties will be defined for every address.
+It is much more likely that properties will only be defined for a subset of addresses, and that subset would be small enough to enumerate.
 This is particularly true if blocks of addresses with a common prefix (e.g., a CIDR) have the same value for a property.
 Furthermore, entities in other domains may very well be enumerable.